+If it is known in advance that a station scheduled to transmit by broadcast method cannot render this service, notice shall be given, if practicable, to all concerned, indicating the probable time of the next schedule.

 - a.
-If it is known in advance that a station scheduled to transmit by broadcast method cannot render this service, notice shall be given, if practicable, to all concerned, indicating the probable time of the next schedule. - (1) If a station scheduled for a Broadcast Method transmission at a definite time is unable to transmit as scheduled, and no notice has been delivered to those concerned of such inability, stations which are required to copy the scheduled transmissions shall continue to listen for one-half hour after the scheduled time.
+If a station scheduled for a broadcast method transmission at a definite time is unable to transmit as scheduled, and no notice has been delivered to those concerned of such inability, stations which are required to copy the scheduled transmissions shall continue to listen for one-half hour after the scheduled time.
 During this time, the station will listen and copy on alternate frequencies, if any, or to an alternate station, if any, until reception is resumed, or until the next regularly scheduled transmission.
-In the absence of alternate frequencies, or alternate transmitting stations, the station required to copy may, after guarding the frequency one-half hour, secure until the next regularly scheduled broadcast.
+In the absence of alternate frequencies, or alternate transmitting stations, the station required to copy may, after guarding the frequency one-half hour, secure until the next regularly scheduled broadcast. - b.
+Before resuming the transmission of a message after it has been interrupted for any reason, a definite indication showing the point at which transmission will be resumed must first be transmitted.